Read More About What "Tea" Is: Potential Benefits, How to Choose a Good Tea, Making Your Own Tea and Tea Blends

 Oolong teas

-3. Herbal “teas” (technically “tisanes”) - As mentioned, these are not actually “teas” because they do not contain any authentic tea (Camellia sinensis).
-They consist solely of herbs, flowers, spices, or fruits and are otherwise considered “tisanes” or “herbal infusions”.
+As mentioned, these are not actually “teas” because they do not contain any authentic tea (Camellia sinensis).
+They consist solely of herbs, flowers, spices, or fruits and are otherwise considered “tisanes” or “herbal infusions.”
 They are typically prepared like true and blended teas.
-However, to make understanding tisanes, their preparations, and uses easier, they are referred to as "teas" or "infusions."
+However, to simplify understanding, they are often referred to as "teas" or "infusions."

 Potential Health Benefits of True and Herbal "Teas"

 Many teas made from herbs and supplements are used to support health and wellness.
-They claim to help support both the body and mind.
-Some people drink tea for prevention, others for recovery, and still others drink tea for enjoyment and to feel good.
+They claim to help both the body and mind.
+Some people drink tea for prevention, others for recovery, and many enjoy it simply for pleasure.
 Whatever the reason, tea has been found to support overall well-being, offering comfort, balance, and a boost to health and daily life.

 Everyday symptoms and the teas that claim to help those symptoms are discussed below.
-Lots of teas and infusions claim to do things like soothe a sore throat, calm a cough, and even ease cold or flu symptoms.
-There are even teas that claim to support heart health, digestion, urinary health, lower cholesterol, relieve muscle and joint pain, calm skin problems, and support emotional wellness.
-The list is endless.
+Many teas and infusions claim to soothe a sore throat, calm a cough, and even ease cold or flu symptoms.
+There are even teas that support heart health, digestion, urinary health, lower cholesterol, relieve muscle and joint pain, calm skin problems, and promote emotional wellness.
+The list is extensive.

 Important Pointers About Buying and Drinking Tea

-While some teas are well studied, others are not.
-Some of their health benefits are based on human and/or animal studies, and others are anecdotal properties passed down from generation to generation.
+Some teas are well-studied, while others are not.
+Their health benefits may be based on human and/or animal studies, or anecdotal properties passed down through generations.
 While many teas show promise for health and well-being, more research is warranted.
-Nevertheless, drinking a particular tea for a specific symptom might help.
-In the meantime, be aware of a few things:
+Nevertheless, drinking a specific tea for a particular symptom might help.

-Most “teas” are well tolerated, but once in a while, a tea might interact with one of your medications; it might cause side effects or cause allergies.
+Most “teas” are well tolerated, but occasionally, a tea might interact with medications, cause side effects, or trigger allergies.

 Tea companies in the US are not required to test their products.
 While understanding all aspects of a tea or infusion's quality is important, many companies do not test for everything.
-Some do not test for pesticides, heavy metals, microbes, microplastics, levels of active ingredients, ethical working conditions, and other aspects of tea and manufacturing.
+Some do not check for pesticides, heavy metals, microbes, microplastics, levels of active ingredients, ethical working conditions, and other aspects of tea and manufacturing.
 Few tea producers review all criteria (they tend to do more testing in the EU).
-Some people like to know what is in the tea they are drinking.
 For those interested, the testing topic is discussed in more detail below.

-If you feel ill, you can try some tea; however, if you are very ill and cannot seem to get better, you would be smart to consult with a healthcare provider.
+If you feel ill, you can try some tea; however, if you are very ill and cannot seem to get better, it is wise to consult with a healthcare provider.

 Always consider safety.